malborroni/Foundations_of_Computer-Science/Readme.md

 ## &#9741; &nbsp; Overview

 Here you can find my solution to a project carried out to complete the examination of a class of the Master's Degree Course in Data Science that I am attending in Milan. <br>
-The project consists in the resolution of a certain number of exercises that vary according to the number of the Workteamd, having two datasets available (that can be found in the "Datasets" section). <br>
+The project consists in the resolution of a certain number of exercises that vary according to the number of the workteam, having two datasets available (that can be found in the "Datasets" section). <br>
 In my case, I approached the project individually, so I only had to resolve the first 12 exercises.